Leishmaniasis: Prevention

+Vaccination: Canine vaccinations have been developed and are now being used in some regions to reduce transmission.
+Human vaccinations are in development, with several candidates in clinical trials assessing their potential for long-term immunity.

 Treatment

 The treatment is determined by where the disease is acquired, the species of Leishmania, and the type of infection.

 For visceral leishmaniasis in India, South America, and the Mediterranean, liposomal amphotericin B is the recommended treatment and is often used as a single dose.
 Rates of cure with a single dose of amphotericin have been reported as 95%.
 In India, almost all infections are resistant to pentavalent antimonials.
 In Africa, a combination of pentavalent antimonials and paromomycin is recommended.
 These, however, can have significant side effects.
 Miltefosine, an oral medication, is effective against both visceral and cutaneous leishmaniasis.
-Side effects are generally mild, though it can cause birth defects if taken within 3 months of getting pregnant.
+Side effects are generally mild, though it can cause birth defects if taken within three months of getting pregnant.
 It does not appear to work for L. major or L. braziliensis.
+Trifluralin, a herbicide, is shown to be effective treatment as ointment, without hemolytic or cell-toxic side-effects.

+Recent research in leishmaniasis treatment explores combination therapies, nanotechnology-based drugs, and immunotherapy.
+Combination treatments, such as liposomal amphotericin B (L-AmB) with miltefosine or paromomycin, have shown high cure rates for visceral leishmaniasis while reducing treatment time and side effects.
+The WHO recommends miltefosine-based combination therapy for specific cases of visceral leishmaniasis.
+Nanotechnology-based treatments, including lipid and metallic nanoparticles, improve drug delivery by targeting parasites more precisely and reducing toxicity.
+Immune-modulating therapies, such as interferon-gamma (IFN-γ), are under investigation for their potential in enhancing immune responses against Leishmania infections.

 The evidence around the treatment of cutaneous leishmaniasis is poor.
-A number of topical treatments may be used for cutaneous leishmaniasis.
+Several topical treatments may be used for cutaneous leishmaniasis.
 Which treatments are effective depends on the strain, with topical paromomycin effective for L. major, L. tropica, L. mexicana, L. panamensis, and L. braziliensis.
 Pentamidine is effective for L. guyanensis.
 Oral fluconazole or itraconazole appears effective in L. major and L. tropica.
 There is limited evidence to support the use of heat therapy in cutaneous leishmaniasis as of 2015.

-There are no studies determining the effect of oral nutritional supplements on visceral leishmaniasis being treated with anti-leishmanial drug therapy.
+As of 2018, no studies have determined the effect of oral nutritional supplements on visceral leishmaniasis being treated with anti-leishmanial drug therapy.
+For the reason, it is not known if nutritional supplements are ineffective (or effective).
+Further research including high quality randomized controlled trials are needed to determine if supplements are helpful and if so, at what dose, to help people with VL who are undergoing treatment with anti-leishmanial medications.